Listen to this Article:

 - Your work attire could qualify if it has your business logo on it.
 I’ve heard different rules about this.

 - Money that you pay your kids to help with business tasks can qualify.
-Totally a win-win!
+Just be sure to pay payroll taxes if you are required to.

 If you’re an NFPT trainer, join the Facebook Community Group to become involved with your peers today.